oVirt/ovirt-site/source/feature/sr-iov.html.md

 ### Summary

-Currently SR-IOV in oVirt is only supported using vdsm-hook [1](http://www.ovirt.org/VDSM-Hooks/sriov).
-This feature adds SR-IOV support to oVirt management system.
+This feature adds SR-IOV support to oVirt management system (which is currently available via a vdsm-hook [1](http://www.ovirt.org/VDSM-Hooks/sriov) only).

 ### Owner